Parrot Cay

 Parrot Cay is the largest of the small islands between Providenciales and North Caicos.
 This private cay is home to a spectacular beach, the secluded luxury COMO Parrot Cay Resort, and exclusive rental villas and residences.

-Parrot Cay, and Pine Cay to the west with its Pine Cay Resort were the first of the exclusive private island resorts in the Turks and Caicos.
-Today, there are several such boutique hotels to choose from.The Island
+Parrot Cay and Pine Cay to the west (home to the Pine Cay Resort), were the first of the exclusive private island resorts in the Turks and Caicos.
+Today, there are several such boutique hotels to choose from.

-As is also the case with many of the surrounding cays, much of the south side of the island is marine wetlands that support a dense network of red mangroves.
+As is the case with many of the surrounding cays, much of the south side of the island is marine wetlands that support a dense network of red mangroves.
 At a few spots, low limestone ironshore coastline stands in places as well.

 Rooms and Villas